nautiliu/nautiliu/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀*I love all things sea related, The Post Traumatic Manifesto and Limbus Company!*

-⠀⠀⠀⠀ 🎀 *C + H is allowed, please tell me when I start to derail and start to be really weird..
-I'm trying my best to recover. <3*
+⠀⠀⠀⠀ 🎀 *C + H is allowed, please tell me when I start to derail and start to be really weird..*

 ⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀ ⠀ 🎀 *PROSHIPPERS please dni!
 Or if you support any weird fetishes or lolicon!*